puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/power_of_puppet.md

     puppet module install puppetlabs-apache

 {% aside Offline? %}
-If you don't have internet access, run the following terminal commands to used a cached version of the module:
+If you don't have internet access, run the following terminal commands to use cached versions of all the modules used in the quests:

-    puppet module install /usr/src/forge/puppetlabs-apache-*.tar.gz
+    cd /usr/source/forge/
-    --ignore-dependencies
+    for m in `ls`; do puppet module install $m --ignore-dependencies ; done

 {% endaside %}

 This command tells Puppet to download the Puppet Labs `apache` module from the